 We have already talked about the most common idioms you will find in songs.
-And we have a guide to help you improve your vocabulary with famous music.
-We also have helpful posts about how you can learn English with songs, music videos and the latest hits.
+We also have helpful posts about how you can learn English with music.

 In this blog post, we will teach you terms you will need to know to have a basic English conversation about music.

 - English Terms You Can Use to Describe Music

 - 14 English Questions and Phrases About Music You Can Use

 - 1. Can you turn up the music?

 - 4. Do you want to go to that gig/concert/show?

 - 6. This cover is better than the original